Hints Stream

 CTRL_END ← Wait for completion, end stream

-2. Hints in CLI Execution
+2. Consuming Hints

 --hints file://path → File stream reader